AkariAsai/self-rag/README.md

 ### Generate embeddings for your own data

-You can generate embeddings for your own data by running the following command (the script is adapted from the Contriever repository).
-Note that generating embeddings from a large scale corpus (>10M docs) can take time, and we recommend run it on multiple GPUs.
+You can generate embeddings for your own data by running the following command.
+(The script is adapted from the Contriever repository.)
+Note that generating embeddings from a large-scale corpus (>10M docs) can take time, and we recommend running it on multiple GPUs.

 ```
 cd retrieval_lm